TeaCI/drone-docs/content/usage/overview.md

 # Images

-Drone executes your build inside an ephemeral Docker image.
+Tea CI executes your build inside an ephemeral Docker image.
 This means you don't have to setup or install any repository dependencies on your host machine.
 Use any valid Docker image in any Docker registry as your build environment.

 Example .drone.yml configuration uses the Tea CI official msys32 image: